Being young in Europe today - education

 ‘Early leavers from education and training’ refers to persons aged 18-24 years with at most a lower secondary level of educational attainment and who are no longer in education or training.

-In 2016, the proportion of young people aged 18-24 years in the EU-28 who were considered as early leavers from education and training stood at 10.7 % (just above the Europe 2020 target of less than 10.0 %).
-There were 17 EU Member States where the share of young people who were early leavers from education and training was already below 10 %, while there were 15 where the latest rate met or was lower than the their national target (see Figure 16).
-The share of early leavers was particularly low in Croatia (2.8 %), Lithuania (4.8 %) and Slovenia (4.9 %).
-By contrast, the highest rates were observed in Malta (19.7 %), Spain (19.0 %) and Romania (18.5 %).
+In 2019, the proportion of young people aged 18-24 years in the EU-27 who were considered as early leavers from education and training stood at 10.2 % (just above the ET2020 target of less than 10.0 %).
+There were 19 EU Member States where the share of young people who were early leavers from education and training was already below 10.0 %, while there were 16 where the latest rate met or was lower than the their national target (see Figure 16).
+The share of early leavers was particularly low in Croatia (3.0 %), Lithuania (4.0 %), Greece (4.1 %) and Slovenia (4.6 %).
+By contrast, the highest rates were observed in Spain (17.3 %), Malta (16.7 %) and Romania (15.3 %).

-Although Malta and Spain recorded the highest rates among the EU Member States, they also recorded some of the biggest decreases in their respective shares of early leavers from education and training over the period between 2006 and 2016.
-The largest decrease (24.5 points) was recorded among early leavers from Portugal, with reductions of 12.5 points observed in Malta and 11.3 points in Spain.
-More generally, the share of early leavers fell in the vast majority of the Member States, with the Czech Republic, Slovakia and Romania the only exceptions as they reported a higher proportion of young people aged 18-24 years had left education and training with at most a lower secondary level of educational attainment in 2016 than in 2006.
+Although Spain and Malta recorded the highest rates among the EU Member States, they also recorded some of the biggest decreases in their respective shares of early leavers from education and training over the period between 2009 and 2019.
+The largest decrease (20.3 points) was recorded among early leavers from Portugal, with reductions of 13.6 points observed in Spain, 10.1 points in Greece and 9.0 points in Malta.
+More generally, the share of early leavers fell in the vast majority of the Member States.
+Slovakia, Czechia and Hungary were the only exceptions as they reported a higher proportion of young people aged 18-24 years had left education and training with at most a lower secondary level of educational attainment in 2019 than in 2009.

-On average, more young men (12.2 %) than young women (9.2 %) across the EU-28 left education and training early in 2016.
-This pattern was repeated in 25 out of the 28 EU Member States, with identical shares of early leavers in the Czech Republic and a slightly higher share for young women in Bulgaria and Romania.
-The most pronounced gender gaps — with shares for young men that were at least 6.0 points higher than those for young women — were recorded in Spain, Latvia, Cyprus (note the value for young women is of low reliability), Estonia, Portugal and Malta (see Figure 17).
+A higher share of young men (11.9 %) than young women (8.4 %) across the EU-27 left education and training early in 2019.
+This pattern was repeated in 25 out of the 27 EU Member States, with slightly higher shares for young women in Romania and Czechia.
+The most pronounced gender gaps — with shares for young men that were at least 5.0 percentage points higher than those for young women — were recorded in Spain, Portugal and Estonia (see Figure 17).
+It is interesting to note that in both Portugal and Estonia, the share of early leavers among young men was higher than the EU-27 share, while the share of early leavers among young women was below the EU-27 share; this situation was also observed in Denmark which had the fourth highest gender gap (4.5 points).

 Tertiary education: an increasing number of graduates, especially among women

 Tertiary education (ISCED levels 5-8) — provided by universities and other higher education institutions, such as colleges and institutes of technology — plays a key role in knowledge-based societies.
-This is another area where a Europe 2020 target has been set by policymakers, namely, that by 2020 at least 40 % of the population aged 30-34 years should have a tertiary level of education.
+This is another area where an ET2020 target has been set by policymakers, namely, that at least 40 % of the population aged 30-34 years should have a tertiary level of education by 2020.
 As with the indicator for early leavers from education and training, this target was transposed into national targets to reflect the specific situations of each EU Member State (see Figure 18).

-In 2016, more than half of all people aged 30-34 years had a tertiary level of educational attainment in Lithuania, Luxembourg (note this value is of low reliability), Cyprus, Ireland and Sweden.
-By contrast, there were 10 EU Member States where this share was below 40 %, among which the lowest levels of tertiary educational attainment were recorded in Romania, Italy, Croatia and Malta (all less than 30 %).
+In 2019, more than half of all people aged 30-34 years had a tertiary level of educational attainment in Cyprus, Lithuania, Luxembourg, Ireland, Sweden and the Netherlands.
+By contrast, there were nine EU Member States where this share was below 40 %, among which the lowest levels of tertiary educational attainment were recorded in Italy and Romania (both had shares that were less than 30 %).

-The proportion of women aged 30-34 years with a tertiary level of educational attainment was higher than that recorded for men of the same age in all but one of the EU Member States (see Figure 19); the exception was Germany where the share of young men with a tertiary level of educational attainment was just 0.4 points higher than the corresponding rate for women.
-At the other end of the range, the largest gender gaps (with higher rates for women) were recorded in Latvia (26.0 points difference between the sexes), followed by Slovenia and Lithuania (where the difference was just over 20 points).
+The proportion of women aged 30-34 years with a tertiary level of educational attainment was higher than that recorded for men of the same age in all of the EU Member States (see Figure 19).
+In Germany there was a relatively small difference between the sexes, as the share of young women with a tertiary level of educational attainment was just 0.8 percentage points higher than the corresponding rate for young men.
+At the other end of the range, the largest gender gaps (with rates for women more than 20 points higher than for men) were recorded in the Baltic Member States and Slovenia; the largest gap was in Estonia (26.5 points).

 Quality of childcare and education